fauna/vscode/CONTRIBUTING.md

 When issuing a PR, please do the following to help us expedite merging your work:

+- **IMPORTANT:** Ensure [maintainers can make changes](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/allowing-changes-to-a-pull-request-branch-created-from-a-fork) to your PR

 - Add a description to your PR

 - Update the `README.md` file to describe your new functionality

-- Ensure [maintainers can make changes](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/allowing-changes-to-a-pull-request-branch-created-from-a-fork) to your PR